Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 • notifications from any product that can invoke a webhook.

-This pipeline uses the following features:
+This dataflow uses the following features:

 • webhook: that creates a public API to receive external events, transform them, and publish them to a topic.